Principal vs. Income: Where Insurance Money Lands

 A trustee shall allocate to income proceeds of a contract that insures the trustee against loss of occupancy or other use by an income beneficiary, loss of income or, subject to section 14-7412, loss of profits from a business.

 A.R.S. § 14-7416(B)This distinction matters for beneficiaries who depend on the trust for regular distributions.
-If a rental property held in trust burns down, the property insurance payout goes to principal, but any loss-of-rent coverage goes to income, keeping the income beneficiary's cash flow intact while the property is rebuilt.
+If a rental property held in trust burns down, the property insurance payout goes to principal.
+However, any loss-of-rent coverage goes to income.
+This keeps the income beneficiary's cash flow intact while the property is rebuilt.